dewynl/msc-ai-capstone-project/docs/dissertation.md

 Function calling failed not due to architectural flaws, but due to task-model mismatch.
 The approach was theoretically sound but practically infeasible given model capacity constraints.
 This failure prompted the most important insight of the entire research: **task formulation matters more than architectural sophistication**.
 Simplifying the task (UUID → index) proved more effective than scaling the model (60M → 220M parameters).

-## A.4 Final Architecture: Index-Based Markdown Generation
+## A.4 Final Architecture: Index-Based Markdown Generation (Successful)

 ### The Breakthrough: Task Simplification Over Model Scaling